Working with Gesture, Drawing, Painting and Collage

 In addition to creation and writing, she regularly translates peer-reviewed articles and other documents from French to English, for artists, art philosophers and architects, and has organised and spoken in symposiums, conferences and round tables.

-She is currently a permanent teacher at the Ecole de Beaux Arts de Paris and the Paris Belleville Architecture School and also a teacher at the Val de Seine Architecture School.
+She is currently a permanent teacher at the Ecole de Beaux Arts de Paris and the Paris Belleville Architecture School and also a teacher at the Val de Seine Architecture School, where she is also a coordinator and a member of the international commission, involved in developing and selecting international partnerships.

-She was born in the country-suburbs of Boston, got her BFA at Pratt Institute in New York, majoring in Drawing, minoring in Art Education, lived in Kenya for one year, Quebec City for two years, before settling in France, where she has been based for over 20 years.
-She has an MFA from the Sorbonne, where she continues to collaborate and is currently working on her Phd.
+She was born in the country-suburbs of Boston, got her BFA (Bachelor of Fine Arts) at Pratt Institute in New York, majoring in Drawing, minoring in Art Education, lived in Kenya for one year, Quebec City for two years, before settling in France, where she has been based for over 20 years.
+She has an MFA (Master of Fine Arts) from the Sorbonne, where she continues to collaborate.

 photo: Christine Carlson